Explore .NET memory while debugging

 The memory view keeps track of the difference in object count between breakpoints.
 For example after loading a large amount of data from a JSON file, we can see the number of

 System.String instances went up dramatically.
 This gives us an idea of the memory traffic going on in our application, which could potentially influence performance.

-By default, the memory does not updated automatically, you have to click the view between each step/breakpoint to update the information.
+By default, the memory is not updated automatically, you have to click the view between each step/breakpoint to update the information.
 To enable automatic updating of the view, click Memory View Settings and choose Update Loaded Classes on Debugger Stop.

 In the selector, you can also choose Show Non-Zero Diff Only to hide all classes whose objects were not changed between debugger stops.

 From the memory view, you can search for specific types.
 For example, you can find

 Beer instances, and then double-click desired one (or press Enter) to open the list of instances, where you can inspect details of the instance or copy its value.